sid6mathur/azuremarketplacesaas/README.md

 # Go bindings for Azure Marketplace Saas Fulfilment and Metering APIs

 This is an *Unofficial* Go SDK for Azure Marketplace Saas Fulfilment and Metering APIs, based on the OpenAPI 3 specification published by Microsoft's Marketplace team at this [repository](https://github.com/microsoft/commercial-marketplace-openapi/).
-USE AT YOUR OWN RISK.

 ## Installation